Celebrate Your Community Hero

 The Lady Behind the Mask

-by Port Perry Hospital Foundation , over 3 years ago
+by Port Perry Hospital Foundation , about 4 years ago

 In the early days of COVID-19, Andrea Grosvenor began sewing masks for family, friends and their families.